Seattle#

 • Construction — Summit construction economics: $960M Clark/Lewis contract, 6,000 workers, $267M tax capture, IMPLAN methodology

-• Labor — Nine unions, Aramark contract (expires Jan 2027), rate card transparency, operations workforce
+• Labor — Nine unions, Aramark contract, rate card transparency, operations workforce

 • Governance — PFD structure, board composition, state backstop, Aramark contract, Visit Seattle contract